 Jeep

-One of the most famous names in the car world, Jeep is a proud US brand that often surpasses automotives – the company also has a successful and popular clothing range.
+One of the most famous names in the car world, Jeep is a proud US brand that does more than just sell cars – the company also has a popular clothing range.

-The Jeep Wrangler is the classic and iconic model and that design has been used to create the Gladistor ute.
+The Jeep Wrangler is the classic and iconic model and that design has been used to create the Gladiator ute.

 The SUV design is definitely the go-to for Jeep, with more modern designs available in the Avenger, Compass and Grand Cherokee.
 Jeep claims that at $40k driveaway, the Avenger (pictured) is the cheapest SUV in Australia.